October 28, 2020 Blog

 Get to Know Orchestra 2001

-The longevity of Orchestra 2001 extends beyond its futuristic-moniker.
-The organization continues to embrace the future of music by celebrating diverse composers, styles, and audiences through their performances, many of which are now virtual.
+The longevity of Orchestra 2001 extends beyond its futuristic moniker.
+The organization continues to embrace the future of music by celebrating diverse composers, styles, and audiences through their performances.
+Learn more about Orchestra 2001 and its executive director, Adam Lesnick, in this Q&A.

 What inspired the founding of your organization?
 What creative need does your organization fill?
 What differentiates your organization from others with similar missions?